AZGchip/Trales-AlesV2/README.md

 ### Global Expansion

-This app is optimized for searches within the United States of America.
-With additional API's and research, it can extend beyond the current national limits and render accurate trail and guide data for other countries and world regions.
+This app utilizes Hiking Project.com's API, which already contains many trails outside The United States.
+With additional research and development, different language support can be implemented as well as the filtering of guides based on language preference.

 ## Creators